Kayleigh van Dooren

-Kayleigh Marit Ellen van Dooren (born 31 July 1999) is a Dutch professional footballer who plays as a midfielder for Serie A club AC Milan and the Netherlands national team.
+Kayleigh Marit Ellen van Dooren (born 31 July 1999) is a Dutch professional footballer who plays as an attacking midfielder for Serie A Women club Roma and the Netherlands national team.

 Club career

 Youth

 Van Dooren started her career with her hometown club RKVVO in 2004.
 She joined CTO Eindhoven in 2014.

 PSV

-In May 2018, Van Dooren signed a two-year contract with Eredivisie club PSV.
-She made her league debut on 7 September 2018 in a 1–0 defeat against Twente.
+In May 2018, van Dooren signed a two-year contract with Vrouwen Eredivisie club PSV.
+She made her league debut on 7 September 2018 in a 1–0 defeat to Twente.
 She scored her first league goal on 14 September 2018 in a 5–0 win against VV Alkmaar.
 After a successful season in which she scored eight goals from 22 league matches, she extended her contract with the club until the end of the 2020–21 season.
 She scored a hat-trick against Excelsior on 27 September 2019.
-She scored a further hat-trick against Excelsior on 1 November 2020.
+She scored another hat-trick against Excelsior on 1 November 2020.